Earning College Credit While in High School

 What is Dual Enrollment?

-Dual Enrollment is an enrichment opportunity that allows high school/home schooled students to earn college credits for courses taken through a sponsoring college/university while still being enrolled in high school.
-As a dual-enrolled student, you are enrolled in both high school (or home school) and the sponsoring college/university.
+Dual Enrollment is an enrichment opportunity that allows high school/home instruction students to earn college credits for courses taken through a sponsoring college/university while still being enrolled in high school.
+As a dual-enrolled student, you are enrolled in both high school (or home instructed) and the sponsoring college/university.

 Who Can Take a Dual Enrollment Course?

-High school juniors and seniors, who meet the established criteria of the sponsoring college/university, are eligible to participate in the dual enrollment courses.
+High school juniors and seniors, who meet all eligibility requirements established by the sponsoring college/university, are eligible to participate in the dual enrollment courses.
 Freshmen and sophomores may be granted exceptions on a case-by-case basis.

 Where Do I Take a Dual Enrollment Course and What is the Cost?

-Dual enrollment courses through Northern Virginia Community College are taken in a PWCS school.
-There is no charge for tuition.
-Student should contact their school counselor for more information about courses and fees that may be associated with Dual Enrollment.
+Dual enrollment courses through Northern Virginia Community College are taken in a PWCS school or virtually through the NOVA CCRV pathway.
+Eligible students earn college credit at no tuition cost; however, some courses may have fees required for textbooks or course materials.
+Students should contact their school counselor for more information about courses and fees that may be associated with Dual Enrollment.
+Each PWCS high school has a specific CCRV program pathway that aligns with its in person dual enrollment course offerings.
+Students must take in person classes at their high school if they are offered.

 I am Ready to Take a Dual Enrollment Course!
 How Do I Get Started?